-Slide assignee: The presentation collaborator who has been assigned a slide.
-You can assign a slide by right-clicking on a slide in the slide navigator, using the quick menu, or from the Workflow section in the bubble bar.
+Slide assignee: The presentation collaborator who has been assigned responsibility for a slide.
+You can assign a slide by right-clicking it in the slide navigator, using the quick menu, or from the Workflow section in the bubble bar.

-Slide editor: Available from the editor, the slide editor sits below the current slide.
-It offers quick access to templates, presentation styles, background colors, and background images.
+Slide editor: The slide editor is the menu bar that sits below the current slide in the editor.
+It offers quick access to templates, slide styles, background colors, and background images.

-Slide navigator: The area on the left-hand side of your editor that contains a list of all slides in a presentation.
-You can also choose to show or hide the slide navigator while in focus mode.
+Slide navigator: The area on the left-hand side of your editor that contains an overview of all slides in a presentation.

 Slide status: A visual indicator about the status of your slide: to do, in progress, or done.
 You can set a slide status by right-clicking on a slide in the slide navigator, using the quick menu, or by clicking on Workflow in the bubble bar.